vega/vega-lite/CONTRIBUTING.md

 ### Looking for a Task to Contribute

-You can find [tasks with the "Help wanted" label in the issue tracker :pray:](https://github.com/vega/vega-lite/labels/Help%20wanted%20%3Apray%3A).
+You can find [tasks with the "Good first issue" label in the issue tracker :pray:](https://github.com/vega/vega-lite/labels/Good%20first%20issue%20%3Ababy%3A).
 Please add a comment in issues if you are planning to work on a major task.

 ### Help Create New Examples